 It’s also possible for the soil beneath a slab to settle and compact of its own accord.
 Soil that contains large amounts of clay and/or silt, as much of Georgia’s soil does, will shrink substantially when it dries out.

 As the soil compacts underneath a concrete slab, the unsupported slab will sink as well, usually cracking in one or more areas as a result.

 The soil underneath your driveway, that patio, or concrete steps is also highly susceptible to Georgia’s ever-changing weather and climate changes.
 Just as compaction or shrinkage can occur during periods of drought, during heavy rains, or when the ground thaws out after freezing during winter, that same soil can wash out and erode.
 Once this occurs, your soil can provide little to no support for the heavy concrete that rests on top of it.

 As water moves underneath your concrete slabs, it can wash away the soil that’s supporting the weight of the overlying concrete.
-As this happens, a void, or empty space, is created underneath.
+As this happens, a void is created underneath.
 Over time, with nothing to support it, your concrete slab will begin to crack, sink, or cave in.
-Suddenly, you’ve got a major concrete settlement problem, safety hazard, and potential loss of resale value.
+Suddenly, you’ve got a significant concrete settlement problem, safety hazard, and potential loss of resale value.

 Learn more about our PolyLevel installation in Georgia

 The good news is that you don’t have to live with sunken concrete anymore!
 Check out our before and after photo gallery to see what PolyLevel concrete leveling and stabilization for sinking concrete repair in Atlanta can do for your property!

 We would be happy to provide you a free evaluation and cost estimate for PolyLevel concrete repair.
 We work in Atlanta, Marietta, Decatur, Stone Mountain, Alpharetta, Lawrenceville, Sandy Springs, Athens, Gainesville, Roswell, Norcross and beyond.